 - Short training programs (less than 30 days)

 - Religious events

-- Travelers going to Sri Lanka for, for example, Yoga or ayurveda
+- Travellers going to Sri Lanka for Yoga or ayurveda, for example

 - Changing flights/transits on airports in Sri Lanka

-- Travelers can remain in Sri Lanka for a maximum of 48 hours during their transfer
+- Travellers can remain in Sri Lanka for a maximum of 48 hours during their transfer

 Who is an ETA not meant for